K3 surface: The Picard lattice

-The Picard group Pic(X) of a complex analytic K3 surface X means the abelian group of complex analytic line bundles on X. For an algebraic K3 surface, Pic(X) means the group of algebraic line bundles on X. The two definitions agree for a complex algebraic K3 surface, by Jean-Pierre Serre's GAGA theorem.
+The Picard group Pic(X) of a complex analytic K3 surface X is the abelian group of complex analytic line bundles on X. For an algebraic K3 surface, Pic(X) is the group of algebraic line bundles on X. The two definitions agree for a complex algebraic K3 surface, by Jean-Pierre Serre's GAGA theorem.

 The Picard group of a K3 surface X is always a finitely generated free abelian group; its rank is called the Picard number $\rho$.
 In the complex case, Pic(X) is a subgroup of $H^2(X,\Z)\cong\Z^{22}$.
 It is an important feature of K3 surfaces that many different Picard numbers can occur.
 For X a complex algebraic K3 surface, $\rho$ can be any integer between 1 and 20.
 In the complex analytic case, $\rho$ may also be zero.
 (In that case, X contains no closed complex curves at all.
 By contrast, an algebraic surface always contains many continuous families of curves.)
 Over an algebraically closed field of characteristic p > 0, there is a special class of K3 surfaces, supersingular K3 surfaces, with Picard number 22.

-The Picard lattice of a K3 surface means the abelian group Pic(X) together with its intersection form, a symmetric bilinear form with values in the integers.
-(Over $\Complex$, the intersection form means the restriction of the intersection form on $H^2(X,\Z)$.
+The Picard lattice of a K3 surface is the abelian group Pic(X) together with its intersection form, a symmetric bilinear form with values in the integers.
+(Over $\Complex$, the intersection form is the restriction of the intersection form on $H^2(X,\Z)$.
 Over a general field, the intersection form can be defined using the intersection theory of curves on a surface, by identifying the Picard group with the divisor class group.)
 The Picard lattice of a K3 surface is always even, meaning that the integer $u^2$ is even for each $u\in\operatorname{Pic}(X)$.

 The Hodge index theorem implies that the Picard lattice of an algebraic K3 surface has signature $(1,\rho-1)$.
 Many properties of a K3 surface are determined by its Picard lattice, as a symmetric bilinear form over the integers.
 This leads to a strong connection between the theory of K3 surfaces and the arithmetic of symmetric bilinear forms.
 As a first example of this connection: a complex analytic K3 surface is algebraic if and only if there is an element $u\in\operatorname{Pic}(X)$ with $u^2>0$.

 Roughly speaking, the space of all complex analytic K3 surfaces has complex dimension 20, while the space of K3 surfaces with Picard number $\rho$ has dimension $20-\rho$ (excluding the supersingular case).
 In particular, algebraic K3 surfaces occur in 19-dimensional families.
 More details about moduli spaces of K3 surfaces are given below.

 The precise description of which lattices can occur as Picard lattices of K3 surfaces is complicated.
 One clear statement, due to Viacheslav Nikulin and David Morrison, is that every even lattice of signature $(1,\rho-1)$ with $\rho\leq 11$ is the Picard lattice of some complex projective K3 surface.
 The space of such surfaces has dimension $20-\rho$.